dankelleher/solarium/README.md

 We believe that a completely decentralized censorship-resistant messaging solution on a blockchain is a missing link to establishing fully-decentralized trusted communities.
-For example, current implementations of DEXs and DAOs generally rely on a third-party off-chain communication tools (e.g. Discord, Slack, ...) that break the chain of trust between an on-chain identity and communication platform.
+For example, current implementations of DEXs and DAOs generally rely on a third-party off-chain communication tools (e.g. Discord, Slack, ...) that break the chain of trust between an on-chain identity and the 3rd party communication platform.

-We also believe in [Decentralized Identifiers (DIDs)](https://www.w3.org/TR/did-core/) as the basis of new internet identity layer that would allow to build these communities from the group up.
+We also believe in [Decentralized Identifiers (DIDs)](https://www.w3.org/TR/did-core/) as the basis of a novel internet identity layer that would allow to build these communities from the group up.

 ### How secure is Solarium?
 All messages in Solarium are end-to-end encrypted using